Skip to main content

 Frequently asked questions regarding Common Criteria certification

-UL Solutions begins an evaluation with an extensive workshop to review the PP requirements and the Target of Evaluation (TOE) design which helps highlight compliance concerns and kick-start the ST documentation authoring.
-The evaluation process requires 100% compliance with the requirements of the Protection Profile and as a result ends up being an iterative process.
+UL Solutions begins an evaluation with an extensive workshop to review the requirements for the TOE design, which helps highlight compliance concerns and kick-start the ST documentation authoring.

-After all documentation has been evaluated and is largely conformant, UL Solutions will take delivery of the product and perform functional testing.
+Once all documentation has been evaluated and is deemed compliant, UL Solutions will accept delivery of the product and perform testing.
 This testing is typically done at UL Solutions facilities and may leverage some vendor-specific testing tools, depending on the testing required.
-This is a collaborative process, where UL Solutions may reach out to the vendor to address functional issues, typically related to the configuration of the product.
-Once all tests are passing the testing is complete and the project can move to the last phase.
+This is a collaborative process, and UL Solutions may reach out to the vendor to address functional issues, typically related to the product’s configuration.
+Once all products pass, the testing is complete, and the project can move to the last phase.

-The final phase requires all findings of the project to be submitted to NIAP in a specific form known as the Evaluation Technical Report.
-This will include a brief summary of activities of the evaluation known as the Assurance Activity Report.
-UL Solutions responds to the Evaluation Coordination Review with NIAP.
-Upon formal validation, the ST, AAR, and the Validation report will become public record and posted on the NIAP website with the Validation certificate.
+The final phase requires all project findings to be submitted to the scheme during a specific meeting known as the Evaluation Review Meeting (ERM).
+This meeting will include a brief summary of activities performed during the evaluation.
+Upon formal validation, the ST and the Certification Report (CR) will become public record and be posted on the Common Criteria website and the TrustCB website.

 Commit to higher security with UL Solutions

-Founded in 1894, UL Solutions has been a leader in product testing and certification for over 100 years.
-As such, UL Solutions has the ability not only to conduct Common Criteria certification under multiple schemes, but to evaluate products to multiple cyber-security, safety and performance standards in parallel with Common Criteria certification.
+UL Solutions has been a leader in product testing and certification for over 100 years.
+We conduct Common Criteria certifications under multiple schemes and evaluate products against various cybersecurity, safety and performance standards to fully align with Common Criteria certification.

 X